Byron/rust-tracer/README.md

 GOMAXPROCS=4 make src/go image
 ```

+## Lessons Learned

+* Instead of parameterizing primitive number types in generics, use a type alias instead.
+That way, the code is simpler overall, and you may use number literals in your code.
+This is viable if you just want to test how different number types will affect your runtime performance.

 ## Original Credits

 The `go` based raytracer was originally written by Jack Palevich.
 For more information, see http://grammerjack.blogspot.com/2009/11/multi-threaded-go-raytracer.html.